What are franchise experts?

 But how much do they know, and how do they know.

 The obvious answer?

-Maybe they’ve owned, or have at least managed a franchise business operation.
+Maybe they’ve owned, or have at least managed a busy franchise business operation.
 Either of those would be helpful, right.
 Let’s check that box.

 Have these experts sold franchises?

 If so, that may help them understand the business side-especially the numbers.
 But is that in itself enough to make them a franchise expert?
 Nah.

 Have these “experts” taken formal classes on business and franchising?
 Written research papers?